TudorCTC/PaintManager/README.md

 ## Testing

 I made use of the *TDD* paradigm while creatng this project and, as such, I started by writing tests for the PaintManager and Room classes.
-Even though the project was straightforward, I made sure the tests for as extensive as possible, especially when it comes to input validation.
+Even though the project was straightforward, I made sure the tests were as extensive as possible, especially when it comes to input validation.

 ## Programming